 For the first time, provisional quarterly data on the number of never events happening at each hospital trust in England will be published, for patients, healthcare professionals, managers, stakeholders and the public to see and understand.
 Until now, data has been published only annually, and only at national, aggregated level.
-The data is available on the NHS England website, and will be updated in three months’ time.
+The data is available on the NHS England website (as of 2017 the data now available on the NHS Improvement website), and will be updated in three months’ time.
 From April 2014, the data will be updated every month.

 Professor Don Berwick, the US expert who earlier this year led a landmark review into patient safety in England, has hailed the publication as an admirable and important step.

 Never events include such incidents as wrong-site surgery, items like swabs and other medical equipment being accidentally left inside a patient, and strong drugs like chemotherapy being administered in the wrong way.